coateds/VagrantCentOSasCode/README.md

 └─sdb3            8:19   0   10M  0 part
 ```

-In addition to inline scripts, it is possible to run a script file.
+In addition to inline scripts, it is possible to run a bash script file.
 Here, the provision_fs.sh file is placed in the host folder for the Vagrant guest (next to the Vagrantfile).
-If an attempt is made to create a file system over an existing file system an error will occur that will stop the provisioning of the rest of the box. because it is useful be able to provision the box repeatedly and only have the new or changed items have any effect, it is necessary to build a conditional to "guard" against attempts to create a new file system over an existing file system.
+If an attempt is made to create a file system over an existing file system an error will occur that will stop the provisioning of the rest of the box.
+Because it is useful be able to provision the box repeatedly and only have the new or changed items have any effect, it is necessary to build a conditional to "guard" against attempts to create a new file system over an existing file system.

 provision_fs.sh
 ```